Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

 - Team clashes

-Following guidelines helps the team leader to resolve the conflicts.
+The following guidelines help the team leader to resolve conflicts.

 - Decide how important the issue to resolve